lpiep/rwebq/readme.md

 ## Retirement
-*** WebQ is being retired as of June 16, 2022.*** After that date, I do not expect this package will be functional.
+***WebQ is being retired as of June 16, 2022!*** After that date, I do not expect this package will be functional.

 # rwebq